Land

 DSC01080edit

-We are increasing water retention capacity of the land, in order to help in its regeneration, to safeguard against drought and fire, and to create micro-climates for more diverse growing opportunities.
+We have been increasing water retention capacity of the land, in order to help in its regeneration, to safeguard against drought and fire, and to create micro-climates for more diverse growing opportunities.
 We have begun creating a water retention landscape, which now has two lakes, a large storage tank at the top of the hill, and a pumping system.
 We are now able to capture a large amount of rain during the winter and pump it to the top tank for a gravity fed irrigation and fire hose system.
 (Read about this here).